 During her time with Greeley Recreation, Dyer has identified a shortcoming in girls’ participation in youth sports, particularly within some of the local cultural and immigrant populations.
 To combat this, she created a multi-tiered initiative focused on increasing female participation in all of Greeley Recreation’s youth activities.

-This initiative is called “SheCan,” and will identify and address barriers to participation, develop a collaborative approach with Greeley’s diverse communities, and employ a creative promotional campaign to encourage girls’ participation in sports.
+This initiative, called “SheCan,” will identify and address barriers to participation, develop a collaborative approach with Greeley’s diverse communities, and employ a creative promotional campaign to encourage girls’ participation in sports.
 This analysis includes the areas of program structure, guest services delivery, messaging of promotional materials, facility/site design, and coaching.

 Rebuilding Through Leadership

 Though Dyer is a lifelong participant in sports, including playing college soccer, she did not have extensive experience in operating a sports program prior to taking on the Greeley Recreation position, nor had she overseen Adaptive and Inclusive Recreation (AIR) previously.
 But she was up for the challenge.

 Despite her lack of direct experience, Dyer performed exceptionally in bringing back all programming in her area.
 With the entire sports staff having left, Dyer was tasked with hiring a new dynamic team of coordinators and part-time staff to deliver programs.
-She successfully trained her staff to be effective in their positions, despite being new to her role as a supervisor.
-As the sports and AIR program teams began to reassemble, Dyer established a strong vision along with goals for her team to focus on ensuring high-quality programs that are accessible to all.
+Despite being new to her role as a supervisor, she successfully trained her staff to be effective in their positions.
+As the sports and AIR program teams began to reassemble, Dyer established a strong vision and goals for her team to focus on ensuring high-quality programs accessible to all.

 Dyer also chaired the recreation division’s website committee within two months of being hired and guided the committee’s efforts toward establishing consistent design standards and transforming the WebTrac landing page.
 She completely redesigned the youth and adult sports and AIR web pages to be more accessible.
 She developed strong marketing strategies with the assistance of the City’s Communication & Engagement team to promote her programs.
 She also leads the development of work-related education for many of the division’s interns.